 The Clubhouse has been recently renovated with brand new locker rooms and pro shop facilities available.
 The Pro Shop is fully stocked with all of the essentials for your round, along with a fine selection of Lahinch branded clothing and equipment.
 There is a fantastic restaurant upstairs which provides stunning views of the course.

-In July 2019, Lahinch will host the Dubai Duty Free Irish Open which is sure to showcase this magnificent course to an audience the world over.
+In July 2019, Lahinch hosted the Dubai Duty Free Irish Open which showcased this magnificent course to an audience the world over.
 The tournament was won by Spain’s John Rahm.

 - FOUNDED 1892

 - DESIGNED Old Tom Morris, Dr. Alistair MacKenzie